Home / OLSAS Application Guide / OLSAS – University of Ottawa

 Graduates of the JD program are eligible to write any provincial or territorial bar exam in Canada (except Quebec) and, upon successful completion, will be eligible to practice law in that jurisdiction.

-We offer options to study Common Law in English or French and have several partnerships with other faculties and institutions, giving you a wide range of combined programs to choose from.
+We offer options to study Common Law in English or French and have partnerships with other faculties and institutions, giving you a range of combined programs to choose from.

 Civil Law Degree – Licentiate of Laws (LLL)